Gozala/workspace/pages/Service as a DAG.md

 	- It is worth calling out similarity with HTTP small and fairly universal set of HTTP methods
 	- Another analogy could be made with SQL which also has small set of operations `insert`, `select`, `update`, `delete`
 - We could model this as follows
-	- `can` - Encodes IPLD path within the space (MUST target entry in either map or a list)
-	- `nb` - Encodes one of the universal `Operation` to be executed (as per schema below)
 - ```ipldsch
   # Command is one of the standard operation tasks
   type Command union {